ojkelly/yarn.build/readme.md

 As this is fundemental to ensuring sound builds, yarn build will never cache the input folder if it's changed.

+## Git / CI integration

+Use the flag `--changes`, to ignore the build cache, and build everything with changes staged or in the last commit.

+Use `--since-branch main` to ignore the build cache, and build everything with changes based on what git says is different between the current branch and `main` (or another branch of your choosing).

+Use `--since ${COMMIT_HASH}` to ignore the build cache, and build everything with changes between the current commit and the provided one.

 #### `query`

 Run `yarn build query` from within a package to see the dependency graph of what